Snip3rM00n/pnsqc_workshop_2024/README.md

 To get started, follow along with these various sections.

+## The Website Under Test

+To perform this workshop, we'll be using the following website to build our framework: https://demoqa.com/automation-practice-form

+_**Note:** This website can have some questionable ads sometimes.
+If they get too annoying, you can remove them with the instructions found in [the Troubleshooting section](#the-website-under-test-has-some-weird-ads)._

 ## Prerequisites

 Before beginning, make sure you meet the following prerequisites: